mrjdavidt/api_gateway_test/README.md

-# api_gateway_test
+# Web Scapper 001
-This is the test version of an API gateway I am creating for a twitter project
+This is the first web scrapper I am making for personal use and is largly based on the outline provided on GeeksForGeeks.com